Naresh-skn/Naresh-skn/README.md

 ## Hi there 👋 It's me Naresh

-Software Engineer @ BNP Paribas Corporation
+Software Engineer @ BNP Paribas

 A Java Backend Developer with hands-on experience in building scalable backend systems using Java, Spring Boot, and Microservices.
 I specialize in designing RESTful APIs, implementing robust business logic, and working with relational databases to deliver reliable applications.